 3. When you’re asking for engagement ask questions that people want to answer.
 Many people in these groups are looking for helpful advice, but they’re also looking for their next client.
 So when you’re asking questions like “who still hasn’t gotten their first client and is ready to give up and quit?” that doesn’t exactly make them want to participate ya know?
 Let them share where they need support, but also let them show up as experts with value to give as well.
 This is how you create that first level of engagement.
 You don’t have to dive right in to their deepest, darkest secrets… you want to build a relationship over time.

 4. Don’t just post and run.
 Seriously, this is the WORST.
 How many times have you commented on someone’s post only to get ZERO response?
 It’s just not cool, and it’s not how you build a relationship.
 You don’t want the person you’re dating to not respond to your text/call so don’t do it to your peeps.
 They’re engaging with you (and giving you a gift I might add), so engage back.

 5. Give value.
 If you know me you know I love value like a fat kid loves cake.
 Why?
 Because it matters.
-When you just throw out random questions at your tribe, or only offer sales calls they’re going to get bored with you FAST.
+When you just throw out random questions at your community, or only offer sales calls they’re going to get bored with you FAST.
 When you give value they’re going to see what you offer, view you as an expert, and see you as a legitimate place to spend their money.
 Imagine being able to give someone results from your free stuff.
 Imagine how easy it is to create a relationship (and a future client) from there.
 It’s cake (I’m getting hungry.. are you noticing a theme?)